glb/serverless/docs/providers/aws/guide/serverless.yml.md

     frameworkLambda: true # Optional, whether to write CloudWatch logs for custom resource lambdas as added by the framework

+  duplicateResourceBehavior: off # Optional, can be 'warn', 'error', or 'off' if present.
+If you have accidentally provided multiple resources with the same ID in your resources list, you can choose what will happen.

 package: # Optional deployment packaging configuration
   patterns: # Specify the directories and files which should be included in the deployment package
     - src/**